What NiceJob is

 Do both tools avoid review gating?

-ReviewNudger's default sends every eligible customer the same neutral request with the public Google review link always shown, and its optional ask-first mode keeps that link on every path.
+ReviewNudger's default sends every customer the same neutral request with the public Google review link always shown, and its optional ask-first mode keeps that link on every path.
 Whatever tool you pick, configure it so unhappy customers keep a clear path to the public review page — the FTC and Google both require it.

 Questions before you start?
 Email support@reviewnudger.com and a human will answer.